Traveling is probably one of the most rewarding things you can do, but unfortunately, it does come with a cost.

 An easy way to save money on accommodation is to book directly through the accommodation provider’s website.

-I usually do my initial search on a site such as Agoda, and then will hop on to the accommodation’s website to compare prices.
+I usually do my initial search on a site such as Agoda or Booking.com and then see if I can find the accommodation’s website to compare prices.

 I’ve found that accommodation is often cheaper when booking direct, plus you can sign up to loyalty programs which can give you further savings in the future.